Charles J. Esterly: Biography

 Charles J. Esterly was born in Reading, Pennsylvania.
 He was employed with an electric company until 1916 and later in the sales department of a knitting mill.
 He was also engaged in the breeding of Ayrshire cattle and Berkshire hogs.
 He served as president and director of a water company, and as a director of a knitting mill and bottle-stopper company.
 He was a member of the board of school directors of Wyomissing, Pennsylvania, from 1914 to 1920, and a committeeman of Wyomissing Borough from 1917 to 1921.
 He was a delegate to the Republican National Convention in 1920, and a member of the Republican State committee from 1922 to 1924.

+Congress

 Esterly was elected as a Republican to the Sixty-ninth Congress.
 He declined to be a candidate for renomination in 1926.
 He was again elected to the Seventy-first Congress, but was not a candidate for renomination in 1930.

+Later career and death

 He resumed former business interests, and died in Wernersville, Pennsylvania.
 Interment in Charles Evans Cemetery in Reading.